Asbestos Exposure

 ACMs are still used in paper-manufacturing machines, such as drying machines.

 Older paper mills also used asbestos in insulation in boilers and pipes.
-Further, these mills were built with cement, paint, ceiling and floor tiles, roofing materials, countertops, and siding, which contained asbestos.
+Further, these mills were built with cement, paint, ceiling and floor tiles, roofing materials, countertops, and asbestos siding.

-As recently as 2015, asbestos was found in certain brands of children’s crayons and toy products.
+As recently as 2015, asbestos was found in certain brands of children’s crayons and toys.

 - Saban Power Rangers Super Megaforce Crayons